 If baby’s perfectly healthy but just a tad sleepy, celebrate the fact that you have a good sleeper on your hands!
 But when you need to rouse your little snoozer for a feeding and are running into trouble, you might have to use a few tricky tactics.
 Here, a few tips:

-Unswaddle.
+• Unswaddle baby.
 Sometimes it just takes a little less coziness to get baby to wake up.
-Take off his swaddle blanket and maybe even undress him, and he just might feel cool enough to open his eyes.
+Take off her swaddle blanket and undress her a bit, and she just might feel cool enough to open her eyes.

-Diaper change.
-A little freshening up (and a wet wipe on his bum!) might wake baby.
+• Change baby’s diaper.
+A little freshening up (and a wet wipe on his bum) can help wake baby.

-Sponge bath.
-A gentle sponge bath with a warm, wet washcloth is likely to get baby up too.
+• Give baby a sponge bath.
+A gentle sponge bath with a warm, wet washcloth is likely to get baby to perk up.